Acex215/usd-exchange/CONTRIBUTING.md

 The `cpp` suite is a [doctest](https://github.com/doctest/doctest) suite, and is only used to exercise those functions in OpenUSD Exchange SDK which cannot be bound to python, or those for which performance or multithreading requires using C++ entry points.

 To run the `cpp` suite use `repo test -s cpp`.

+### Wheel Test Suite

+The `whl` suite is the same set of python unittests as in the `main` suite, but it is run from an isolated virtual environment using pip to install the .whl package.

+To run the `whl` suite you must first build the wheel using `repo py_package` and then run the tests with `repo test -s whl`.

 ## Internal release instructions for Code Owners